 It didn’t turn out badly for her.
-The marriage was happy and she carved out a career as a pioneering nature writer, educator and bird conservationist.
+She had a happy marriage and she carved out a career as a pioneering nature writer, educator and bird conservationist.
 During her lifetime she would write 25 novel and nature books, nurturing America’s passion for birds along the way.

 Mabel Osgood was born Jan.
 26, 1859 in New York City, the third daughter of Unitarian minister Samuel Osgood.
 He was an accomplished writer himself, having written more than 70 well-regarded essays for Harper’s.
 He counted among his friends William Cullen Bryant, Oliver Wendell Holmes and J. P. Morgan.

-Samuel Osgood had built an 18-room summer home in Fairfield, Conn., called Mosswood.
-It was surrounded by eight acres of gardens and walkways.
+Samuel Osgood had built an 18-room summer home in Fairfield, Conn., called Mosswood, surrounded by eight acres of gardens and walkways.
 When he died in 1880, Mabel Osgood Wright and her husband spent their summers at Mosswood, wintering in New York.

 From the bucolic setting of Mosswood, she began to preach that gardening is not just home adornment.
-Nature could be appreciated and conserved in one’s own back yard, she argued, and small suburban landscapes can be treated as natural spaces.
+One could appreciate and conserve nature in one’s own back yard.
+Even small suburban landscapes can be treated as natural spaces.